MatthewReuther/ProjectManagerApp/resources/projectsyncup-design-document.md

 ### 3. Use Cases

 U1.
-As a manager, I want to create a new, empty project with a given name.
+As a manager, I want to create a new project with a given name.

 U2.
 As a manager, I want to create a new, empty task with a given task name, description, due date, and list of assigned team members.